-Ruth advises organizations on establishing and enforcing harassment prevention programs and in conducting investigations into harassment allegations.
+Ruth advises organizations on establishing and enforcing harassment prevention programs and in conducts internal investigations into allegations of workplace misconduct.
 She also conducts highly-regarded training on avoiding workplace harassment and other employment litigation.

 Ruth also advises nonprofit organizations on member codes of conduct, corporate formation and governance, mergers and acquisitions, meetings and hospitality law, vendor contracts, and leases.

 Prior to joining the firm, Ruth litigated disability rights cases at the National Veterans Legal Services Program and served as Director of Legal Services at the Whitman-Walker Clinic, representing people with HIV.